 Like the man, you, too, are traveling.
 You are traveling from the cradle to the grave.
 And as you make your way in that journey, you often find yourself in the hands of robbers, who strip you of your dignity, rob you of your worth, and leave you half dead along the road.
-These robbers are called the world, your flesh, and the devil.
+These robbers are called the devil, the world, and your flesh.